 Boy Scout Canyon Hot Springs is located at the bottom of Boy Scout Canyon with no hiking trail to the hot spring.

-The hot springs at Boy Scout Canyon is hard to access unless you are an experienced canyoneer or climber as it is located in an area with Class IV climbing and over 500′ of exposure.
+The hot springs at Boy Scout Canyon are hard to access unless you are an experienced canyoneer or climber as it is located in an area with Class IV climbing and over 500′ of exposure.

 You can access Goldstrike Canyon by a short hike or a longer one which is about 2 1/2 hours from US Route 93 that starts across from the Goldstrike Casino.
 Both trails will lead you to pools, a waterfall, and breathtaking rock formations.

-Goldstrike is closed during the summer months due to dangerously high temperatures.
+Goldstrike is closed during the summer months due to dangerously high temperatures (normally May to October).

 Rogers Springs is a warm spring located near Lake Mead off of Northshore Road.
 Pumping approximately 1,000 gallons per minute, the water temperature varies depending on the season, with an average of about 85 degrees.